 A Walk Audit is an on-the-ground assessment of a specific segment of a local roadway.
-During the walk audit, community members, transportation planners, and local officials meet in person to analyze a local roadway section to identify safety concerns for pedestrians, cyclists, and other road users.
+During the walk audit, community members, transportation planners, and local officials meet in-person to analyze a local roadway section to identify safety concerns for people who walk, cycle, ride transit, or drive.
 These audits help document challenges like missing sidewalks, unsafe crosswalks, poor lighting, and speeding vehicles.